freeman-lab/gl-lambert-material/README.md

 ![experimental][experimental-image]
 [![js-standard-style][standard-image]][standard-url]

-Normal material for 3d rendering.
+Lambert material for 3d rendering.

 As defined in [`gl-material`](https://github.com/freeman-lab/gl-material), a `material` is a fragment shader and a set of styles with defaults.
 This material reflects lighting to produce a soft, diffuse appearence using the [`glsl-diffuse-oren-nayar`](https://github.com/stackgl/glsl-diffuse-oren-nayar) shader component.